 In the majority of cases, your flight will be one of the largest costs of your trip.
 Therefore, spending a good amount of time researching flights before your trip will ensure that you get a good deal and can then use the money that you save on your flight to travel better and farther.
-Before the age of the internet, the only way to research flights were by looking at the classifieds in the newspaper or to call or go in person to a tourist agency.
-It was very difficult to compare prices and options and you were left to the mercy of the smooth-talking tourist agents that offered you a flight that gave them commission as opposed to the best flight.
+Before the age of the internet, the only way to research flights was by looking at the classifieds in the newspaper or to call or go in person to a tourist agency.
+It was very difficult to compare prices and options and you were left to the mercy of the smooth-talking tourist agents that offered you a flight that gave them a commission as opposed to the best flight.
 With the advent of the sacred internet, the consumer became king.
 We can search several ticket sites at the same time to compare companies, prices, schedules and even check other user’s reviews of airline’s services.
-First, I will give some tips about how to find the cheapest and best tickets, especially if you, like a good backpacker, have plenty of time (usually) but not plenty of money.
+First, I will give some tips on how to find the cheapest and best tickets, especially if you, like a good backpacker, have plenty of time (usually) but not plenty of money.
 Afterwards, I will discuss which online sites I use to search for flights and why I use them.

 So, what are some tips to save money on purchasing flights??

 - Use several websites for your search.

 As I show below, different flight search sites have different characteristics.
 In using several different sites, you can choose the best thing each site has to offer.

 - Be flexible in the days you can fly.